-A post-COVID world has accelerated the adoption of a variety of technologies that provide customers and users with a contactless self-service experience.
+A post-COVID world has accelerated the adoption of a variety of technologies that provide customers and users with a contactless self-service kiosk experience.
 For example, contactless purchasing – historically used to describe the ability to pay via options such as Google Pay or Apple Pay – enables a user to wave a card or phone in front of a reader without touching it to complete the transaction.
-More broadly, though, contactless means providing a completely touchless self-service experience through the use of voice, biometrics, or other technologies.
+More broadly, though, contactless means providing a completely touchless self-serve kiosk experience through the use of voice, biometrics, or other technologies.

 Why are we talking about contactless kiosks?

 A fully contactless kiosk doesn’t require a user to touch the screen or input devices to interact.
 In an effort to reduce the transmission of COVID-19, kiosks have seen a bit of pushback as spreading germs and bacteria when multiple users interact with the kiosk without cleanings in between.
 Even with the concerns about surface transmission, kiosks are still a better option than person to person interaction, protecting both users and employees from contracting COVID-19.

 Technologies that enable a completely touchless self-service experience

 There are a variety of technologies that can be employed to allow users to limit or eliminate their physical contact with a self-serve kiosk.
 Note that kiosks should offer multiple accommodations to allow for various types of disabilities – a contactless kiosk that requires only gestures is useless to someone who cannot move their arms.